 The programme is strongly shaped by project-based and challenge-driven learning methods that give you hands-on, real-world experience outside the lecture hall.
 Students typically work in small groups of 6 – 10 people, which fosters strong relationships with professors and helps create an atmosphere of cooperation where complex practical skills can be developed.

 During the first year, the focus of study is on expanding essential knowledge of thermodynamics, clean combustion technologies and boiler design at one of two universities in Poland.
-You can choose to study at AGH: University of Science and Technology in Krakow, where there is a greater emphasis on thermodynamics within fuels, or SUT: Silesian University of Technology, in Gliwice, where greater emphasis is placed on combustion technologies and power systems.
+You can choose to study at AGH: University of Science and Technology in Krakow, where there is a greater emphasis on thermodynamics within fuels, or SUT: Silesian University of Technology, in Gliwice, where the programme focuses more on combustion technologies and power systems.

 During the second year, all students study at IST: Instituto Superior Técnico, in Lisbon, Portugal.
-Here you acquire further in-depth knowledge through individually chosen specialist courses: chemical fuels as part of the energy mix, or renewable energy as part of the energy mix.
+Here you have the flexibility to choose the modules you take according to your own interests preferences and interests.
+This is your opportunity to gain further in-depth knowledge through your preferred specialist courses: chemical fuels as part of the energy mix, or renewable energy as part of the energy mix.

 During the two-year programme, you have the opportunity to participate in project management training courses, leading to a valuable and industry-recognised PRINCE 2 qualification.